Skip to main content

 The operations director at Vance Industrial Supply had been promised transformation.

-Marcus Chen had spent eighteen months preparing for it.
-The new AI-powered inventory management system would eliminate the spreadsheet chaos that had plagued his distribution centers for years.
-The vendor demonstrations had been impressive—predictive reordering, automated stock balancing across seven warehouses, real-time demand forecasting.
-The executive team had approved the seven-figure investment after a compelling ROI presentation: 40% reduction in carrying costs, 60% fewer stockouts, headcount reallocation from data entry to strategic analysis.
+Marcus Chen spent eighteen months preparing.
+The new AI-powered inventory system would eliminate spreadsheet chaos across his distribution centers.
+Vendor demos showed predictive reordering, automated stock balancing across seven warehouses, real-time demand forecasting.
+The executive team approved a seven-figure investment after a compelling ROI presentation: 40% reduction in carrying costs, 60% fewer stockouts, headcount reallocation from data entry to strategic analysis.

 Six months after go-live, Marcus sat in a conference room with his regional managers, looking at numbers that made no sense.

 Carrying costs had increased by 12%.
 Stockouts had doubled.
-His team was working longer hours than before the implementation, and three of his best people had quietly updated their LinkedIn profiles.
+His team was working longer hours than before the implementation.
+Three of his best people had quietly updated their LinkedIn profiles.

-But Marcus knew that wasn't the whole story.
+Marcus knew that was only part of the story.

-He'd watched the implementation unfold.
-He'd seen how the system handled edge cases—the way it ordered standard quantities for products with wildly seasonal demand, the way it treated all seven warehouses as interchangeable when three of them served fundamentally different customer bases, the way it optimized for metrics that looked good on dashboards but didn't reflect how his customers actually bought.
+He had watched the implementation unfold.
+The system ordered standard quantities for products with wildly seasonal demand.
+It treated all seven warehouses as interchangeable when three served fundamentally different customer bases.
+It optimized for metrics that looked good on dashboards but bore no resemblance to how customers actually bought.

 The system did exactly what it was designed to do.
 That was the problem.